Pediatric Visual Acuity Testing Options Available For Local Families

 People Also Ask

-The 20-20-20 rule is a simple guideline to help reduce digital eye strain in children.
-It recommends that for every 20 minutes a child spends looking at a screen, they should take a 20-second break and look at something 20 feet away.
-This practice encourages the eye muscles to relax, preventing fatigue and discomfort.
-Parents can set timers or use apps to remind kids to follow this rule.
-At Liberty Laser Eye Center, we emphasize that while this rule is helpful, it is not a substitute for comprehensive eye exams.
-Regular checkups are essential to monitor a child's vision development and address any underlying issues.
+The 20 20 20 rule is a simple guideline to help reduce digital eye strain in children.
+It recommends that for every 20 minutes a child spends looking at a screen, they should take a 20-second break and focus on an object that is at least 20 feet away.
+This practice helps relax the eye muscles and can prevent symptoms like dryness, headaches, and blurred vision.
+At Liberty Laser Eye Center, we often advise parents to encourage this habit for their kids, especially with increased use of tablets and computers.
+While this rule is beneficial, it does not replace the need for regular comprehensive eye exams to monitor overall eye health and development.